basil-b2s/Flight-Price-Prediction/README.md

 # Flight-Price-Prediction

- ### It's an end to end Machine Learning project for the Flight Price prediction.
+ ### It's an end to end Machine Learning project for the Flight Price prediction and Deployement using Flask

  ## Screenshot